ianmay/aws_hello_world/README.md

 }
 ```

-Well nearly - the proxy still wont match an empty path at the API's root.
-To fix that lets add another one for the root by changing the resource_id to look at the root_resource_id.
+Well nearly - the proxy still won't match an empty path at the API's root.
+To fix that let's add another one for the root by changing the resource_id to look at the root_resource_id.

 ```terraform
 resource "aws_api_gateway_method" "LambdaApiGatewayProxyMethodRoot" {